soda-research/vitrage/doc/source/scenario-evaluator.rst

    queries the Entity Graph for all the matching patterns in the current system.
 For each match and each associated action, a reference to the *do* of the action is added to the same *action collection*.
+6. Given all the actions (do & undo) in the *action collection*, analyze the dependencies between themselves, as well as between them and currently active actions.
+The result of this analysis will be a new collection of actions comprised of the correct actions to perform.
+See below in the 'Dealing with Overlapping Scenarios'_ Section.
-6. Given all the actions (do & undo) in the *action collection*, perform them using action executor.
+7. Given all the actions (do & undo) in the *action collection*, perform them using action executor.

    - Currently, the only action filtering is avoiding performing the same